-Georator is an international leader in the manufacturing and distribution of solid state or static frequency converters.
+Georator is an international leader in the manufacturing and distribution of solid-state and static frequency converters.
 We distribute internationally and pride ourselves on our quality and service.
 Reach out to one of our experienced sales reps today to request a quote or more information.

 Static, Electronic or AC Power Converters

-Solid State units are power converters, converting incoming AC power into DC power (rectifier stage) and then converting the DC power into the required AC frequency and voltage.
-Solid state frequency converters are ideal where noise, size, precision or adjustability are paramount.
+Solid State frequency converters are power converters, converting incoming AC power into DC power (rectifier stage) and then converting the DC power into the required AC frequency and voltage.
+Static frequency converters are ideal where noise, size, precision, or adjustability are paramount.
 Static frequency converters are inherently quiet, which makes them ideal for office and laboratory environments.
 Typical noise levels are less than or equal to 65 decibels (dB).
-The common phase conversions are single phase to three phase and three phase to single phase.
+The common phase conversions are single-phase to three-phase and three-phase to single phase.

-Typical Characteristics of Georator Solid State Frequency Converters
+Typical Characteristics of Georator Solid-State & Static Frequency Converters

 - Single and three phase units available, with optional phase conversion (e.g. 3 phase to single phase, single phase to 3 phase ).